tewhatuora/api-standards/docs/fhir-api-standard/Standards/08-Versioning.md

 ### Canonical resource retrieval below business version

-As described in [FHIR searching](https://build.fhir.org/search.html#versions) FHIR APIs **SHOULD** be able to process queries for canonical resources using the *below:* syntax to obtain all resources at or below the specified business version.
+<ApiStandard id="HNZAS_SHOULD_PROCESS_QUERIES_FOR_CANONICAL_RESOURCES" type="SHOULD" toolTip="FHIR APIs should be able to process queries for canonical resources using the 'below:' syntax to obtain all resources at or below the specified business version.">As described in [FHIR searching](https://build.fhir.org/search.html#versions) FHIR APIs <b>SHOULD</b> be able to process queries for canonical resources using the below: syntax to obtain all resources at or below the specified business version.</ApiStandard>

 For example, API consumers that issue a query for resources like